How to Host the Ultimate Kentucky Derby Party (Oklahoma Style!)

 I started hosting this Kentucky Derby party several years ago as a way to celebrate my birthday with friends and family in a unique, meaningful way.
 The Derby’s charm — from mint juleps and fancy hats to southern-style food and horse-themed games — was a perfect fit.

-What began as a casual gathering has grown into a highly anticipated annual event where guests dress up, bet on horses, enjoy good food, and truly get into the spirit of the Derby.
-Each year, I refine and elevate the experience, and this year we added some special new touches that guests loved.
+What began as a casual gathering has grown into a highly anticipated (mostly by me) annual event where guests dress up, bet on horses, enjoy good food, and truly get into the spirit of the Derby.
+Each year, I refine and elevate the experience, and last year we added some special new touches that guests truly seemed to enjoy.

 Save the Date: How I Invite Guests

-This year, I designed a super cute custom invitation with my marketing team, highlighting all the key details in true Southern style.
+Each year, we design a cute, custom invitation with my marketing team, highlighting all the key details in true Southern style.
 I sent out “Save the Date” cards a month in advance via mail, and followed those up with a formal invitation.
 I believe it is exciting to receive something in the mail other than just bills and spam.
 We opted for a custom “Lazy J Ranch” wax seal to top the invite off in a deep red color to match the “Run for the Roses” theme.
-I ordered the custom wax seal from Custom Seal.
-I also sent the invite out via text, since our mail system hasn’t been the most reliable over the recent years.
-It turns out that it is a good thing I did this, as two of my guests never received their invites!
+Be sure to check the end of the blog for links to some of my favorite finds—like the custom wax seal, decorations, and more I also sent the invite out via text, since our mail system hasn’t been the most reliable over the recent years.

 Pro tip: Sending invitations early is a must — especially around May when graduations and spring events stack up.
 I also included a helpful reminder a few days before the party so everyone remembered to dress up, bring cash for betting, and come hungry!